Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: The Soft -Learning Framework

 \subsection{Efficient Training with Path Consistency}

-The above section has described parameterizing the $Q$-function with the common generation model with parameters $\btheta$.
-Now we present how to learn the $Q_{\theta}$ function within the SQL framework.
 Vanilla training based on the Bellman temporal consistency can suffer from the instability and inefficiency issues similar to the conventional $Q$-learning (\S\ref{sec:background:rl}), as we discuss more in the appendix (\S\ref{appendix-subsubsec:vanilla-training-with-temporal-consistency}).
-Fortunately, our SQL formulation allows us to import latest advances of RL techniques to the text generation setting that overcome the difficulties.
+Fortunately, our SQL formulation allows us to import latest advances of RL techniques to overcome the difficulties.
 Specifically, we adapt the \emph{unified path consistency learning (PCL)} that has excelled in game control~\citep{nachum2017bridging}.
 The PCL-based training updates $Q$-values of \emph{all} tokens at once through a connection between the value function and the induced policy.
-More specifically, it is shown in \citet{nachum2017bridging} that the optimal policy $\pi^*$ (Eq.\ref{eq:optimal-pi-and-q}) and the optimal state value function $V^*$ (Eq.\ref{eq:sql-state-value}) in SQL must satisfy the following consistency property for all states and actions:
+More specifically,~\citet{nachum2017bridging} showed that the optimal policy $\pi^*$ (Eq.\ref{eq:optimal-pi-and-q}) and the optimal state value function $V^*$ (Eq.\ref{eq:sql-state-value}) in SQL must satisfy the following consistency property for all states and actions:

-Accordingly, the PCL-based training attempts to encourage the satisfaction of the consistency with the following regression objective:
+Accordingly, the PCL-based training attempts to encourage the satisfaction of the consistency with the following regression objective $\loss_{\text{SQL, PCL}} (\bm{\theta})$:

 where $\pi_\theta$ is the induced policy defined in Eq.\eqref{eq:pi-and-q-theta}; $V_{\bar{{\theta}}}$ is defined similarly as in Eq.\eqref{eq:sql-state-value} but depends on the target $Q_{\bar{\theta}}$ network (i.e., a slow copy of the $Q_\theta$ to be learned), and recall that $\pi'$ is an arbitrary behavior policy (e.g., data distribution).
 Please see Figure~\ref{fig:soft-q-learning-pcl} (left) for an illustration.
 Crucially, notice that the gradient update is applied to $\btheta$ through the $\log \pi_\theta$ term which explicitly involves the $Q_\theta$-values of \emph{all} tokens $a$ in the vocabulary.
 This shows an important difference from the above vanilla training in conventional $Q$-learning (\S\ref{sec:background:rl}) where $Q_\theta$ is updated only through the particular $a_t$ token.
 The PCL training thus offers more efficient updates for the $Q_\theta$ function.
+In the appendix (\S\ref{comparison-with-mle-objective}), we also discuss the difference from the MLE objective.
+Intuitively, MLE trains the model to (blindly) increase the probability of the observed tokens, while PCL encourages the (log) probability of the tokens to match the approximate advantage values.

 \paragraph{Multi-step PCL for Sparse Reward.} The above PCL objective Eq.\eqref{eq:pcl-loss} alone does not resolve the potential instability issue due to the bootstrapped $V_{\bar{{\theta}}}(\s_{t+1})$ value and the sparse reward (i.e., $r(\s_t, a_t)=0$ for $t<T$).
 Our SQL formulation allows us to additionally incorporate the \emph{multi-step} variant of the PCL training \citep{nachum2017bridging} to resolve the issue.
 Specifically, by applying a telescoping sum on the consistency equation (Eq.\ref{eq:pcl}) starting from $t$ up to $T$, we arrive at the multi-step temporal consistency: